Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 18 - Recurrent Neural Networks.
 The model reads a sequence of words and decide if a message is Spam (1) or a normal message/Ham (0).
 Weak point :
   Its is great at short sentences but it lacks the processing ability for longer sentences.

+Day 19 - The Query, Key, Value Engine.
+The model instead of reading a sentence one word at a time, it looks at the entire sentence at once and mathematically compares every word to every other word, allowing it to understand context by assigning importance weights to those values.
+Weak point :
+  It uses a tiny, dictionary of four words and does not actually "learn" from data, so it cannot understand any sentences outside of its pre-defined.